 4. Conclusion and implementation of contracts

 In order to conclude or execute contracts with you, we process personal data relating to you as far as it is necessary for the execution of the contract with you.
 For this purpose the provision of your personal data is necessary.
 You are not obliged to provide your personal data, but if you do not provide it, the establishment and implementation of the contractual relationship may not be possible or only possible to a limited extent.
 Otherwise there will be no consequences for you.
-The legal basis for this is Article 6 Paragraph 1 letter b GDPR.
+The legal basis for this is Art.
+6 para.
+1 1 lit. b GDPR.

 5. Registration for newsletter

-If you register for our newsletter or for information about products, developments and events at Medac, we process your personal data in order to provide you with the corresponding information.
+If you register for our newsletter or for information about products, developments and events at medac, we process your personal data in order to provide you with the corresponding information.
 This requires the provision of your personal data.
 You are not obliged to provide your personal data, but if you do not, we may not be able to provide you with the information you request.
 Otherwise there will be no consequences for you.
-The legal basis for this is Article 6 Paragraph 1 letter a GDPR.
+The legal basis for this is Art.
+6 para.1 lit. a GDPR.

 6. Participation in events

 If you register to participate in a Medac event or if Medac supports your participation in a third party event, we will process your personal data as far as it is necessary for the execution of the event and your participation.
 This requires the provision of your personal data.
 You are not obliged to provide your personal data, but if you do not provide it, your participation in the event may not be possible or only possible to a limited extent, or Medac may not be able to support you or only to a limited extent.
-The legal basis for this is Article 6 Paragraph 1 letter b GDPR and Article 6 Paragraph 1 letter a GDPR.
+The legal basis for this is Art.
+6 (1) (b) and (a) GDPR.

 7. Drug safety and reports of side effects

 When you make a drug safety or a report on side effects, we collect personal data related to the report, such as personal information about you and your circumstances, your state of health, the medicines you are taking, and any side effect you have experienced.
 You are under no obligation to provide your personal information, but if you do not provide it, it may not be possible to include it and take it into account.
-The legal basis for the processing of your personal data is Article 6 Paragraph 1 letter c GDPR in conjunction with Paragraph 63 b German Drug Law (Arzneimittelgesetz AMG).
+The legal basis for the processing of your personal data is Art.
+6 para.
+1 lit. c GDPR in conjunction with § 63 lit. b German Drug Law (Arzneimittelgesetz AMG).

 We only pass on the personal data described here if it is necessary for the provision of our service or if it is required by law.
 Within the scope of the purposes mentioned here, personal data will be forwarded to service providers who work for us and support us in particular in the provision of services.
 In addition to their legal obligation to comply with all data protection regulations, these service providers are bound by further contractual data protection requirements.
 In particular, this includes an obligation as a processor according to Article 28 GDPR.